DevvyDont/SMP-Enhancements/SMPRPG/docs/permissions.md

 `smprpg.command.skill.admin` - Allows manually modifying skill level/experience values using `/skill`.

+`smprpg.command.simulatefishing` - Allows the ability to simulate fishing rolls.
+This is considered an admin command.

 ### GUIs

 `smprpg.difficulty.ignorerestrictions` - Allows difficulty to be changed with no restrictions.